When it comes to living longer–and feeling healthier, happier and slimmer in the meantime–your fate has never been more firmly in your hands.

 Want to jump-start your weight loss and also live to see humans colonize Mars?
 No problem.
 Just add more nuts and fatty fish (like tuna, wild salmon, mackerel and sardines) to your diet.
 These foods contain high levels of omega-3 fatty acids, nutrients that have been proven to lower overall mortality risk by up to 27 percent and decrease the odds of dying from heart disease by about 35 percent.
 Just when you those mighty omega-3s couldn’t get any better, the good news keeps on coming: Research also suggests that the nutrient can boost weight loss by warding off blood sugar spikes and speeding recovery after workouts.
 Bigger, less-inflamed muscles mean you’ll have a faster metabolism, which can help you get lean and trim at lighting speed.
 Speaking of metabolism, don't miss our 25 Overnight Oats That Boost Your Metabolism in the Morning!

-OF RED OR WHITE
+OPEN A BOTTLE OF RED OR WHITE

 If you enjoy a glass or two of wine every evening, there’s no need to give up the habit.
 In one review of 24 studies, researchers noted that women who drink a glass of wine every day have a lower risk of all-cause mortality than those who booze less frequently.
 What’s more surprising is that those who regublarly consume moderate amounts of alcohol are also less likely to gain weight than nondrinkers and are at lower risk for obesity throughout their lifetime.
 The only group who may not benefit from booze?
 Those that are already overweight.
 Research believes that once a person is heavy, they’re more apt to gain additional pounds due to alcohol than their leaner counterparts.